-- The design has used building orientation and solar shading to maximise useful daylight and control sunlight entering the buildings. - Reducing water use has been targeted across the whole scheme, as outlined in the ESC report. - Each unit has a dedicated refuse point, divided into waste type, making sorting and recycling easier. - A waste management plan will be implemented for the duration of the construction phase. - Capacity and ducting for car-charging points has been allowed for.
+- The design has used building orientation and solar shading to maximise useful daylight and control sunlight entering the buildings. - Reducing water use has been targeted across the whole scheme, as outlined in the ESC report. - Each unit has a dedicated refuse point, divided into waste type, making sorting and recycling easier. - A waste management plan will be implemented for the duration of the construction phase. - Installation of electric vehicle charging points to serve 25% of car park spaces.